northeastern-rc/rc-public-documentation/docs/source/using-ood/interactiveapps/desktopood.md

-(desktop)=
+(desktop-app)=
-# Desktop
+# Desktop App

-This Open OnDemand application is a containerized desktop running on the HPC cluster.
-It has access to these tools/programs:
+Open OnDemand provides a containerized desktop to run on the HPC cluster.

+The following tools and programs are accessible on our Desktop App:

 - Slurm (for running Slurm commands via the terminal in the desktop and interacting on compute nodes)
 - Module command (for loading and running HPC-ready modules)